abaga129/Razzbot-py/README.md

 # Razzbot-py
 Python scripts to simplify controlling periphals from the Raspberry Pi GPIO like motors, servos, sensors, etc.

+This is currently a work in-progress.
+Feel free to use and modify any of my scripts however.
+Any feedback is also welcome!

 ## MODULES
 Below is a list of modules that are implemented or planned to be included.
 A ( * ) indicates a feature that has not yet been implemented.